wildlava/explore/README.md

 ### Java issues ###

-* Consider changing declarations of generics to use interfaces (e.g. HashMap -> Map and ArrayList -> List)

 * Consider changing public member variables to package private.

 * Constants (e.g. in World) should all be at top of class.